 READ MORE: How US Marines Won the Battle of Iwo Jima

 In the face of such fierce counterattack, the Americans reconciled themselves to the fact that Iwo Jima could be taken only one yard at a time.
 A key position on the island was Mt.
 Suribachi, the center of the Japanese defense.
 The 28th Marine Regiment closed in and around the base of the volcanic mountain at the rate of 400 yards per day, employing flamethrowers, grenades, and demolition charges against the Japanese that were hidden in caves and pillboxes (low concrete emplacements for machine-gun nests).
 Approximately 40 Marines finally began a climb up the volcanic ash mountain, which was smoking from the constant bombardment, and at 10 a.m. on February 23, a half-dozen Marines raised an American flag at its peak, using a pipe as a flag post.
 Two photographers caught a restaging of the flag raising for posterity, creating one of the most reproduced images of the war.
 With Mt.
 Suribachi claimed, one-third of Iwo Jima was under American control.

-On March 16, with a U.S. Navy military government established, Iwo Jima was declared secured and the fighting over.
+On March 16, with a U.S. Navy military government established, Iwo Jima was declared secured.
 When all was done, more than 6,000 Marines died fighting for the island, along with almost all the 21,000 Japanese soldiers trying to defend it.